-The Covid-19 pandemic of 2020 is one of the most transformative events our planet has ever seen.
-For most, life and work changed overnight, with many professionals switching to remote operations as offices shut their doors.
+The Covid-19 pandemic has been one of the most transformative events our planet has ever seen.
+For most, life and work changed overnight, with many professionals switching to remote operations as offices were forced to slam shut their doors.

 However, despite the heartaches and headaches that Covid-19 has caused, the event has also become a catalyst for growth.
-Brands are using the things they’re learning from this sudden digital shift to plan for better innovation and continuity in the years to come.
+Brands are using the things they’re learning from this sudden digital shift to innovate and plan for continuity in the years to come.

-The logistics sector is just one of the many industries using the latest pandemic as a launching point for rapid digital transformation.
-According to the Supply Chain, Logistics, and Transportation report (2023) by Forbes, around two-thirds of logistics companies say that they expect technology innovation to deliver significant gains in productivity and performance going forward.
+The logistics sector is just one of many industries that has used the pandemic as a launching point for rapid digital transformation.
+According to the Supply Chain, Logistics, and Transportation report (2023) by Forbes, around two-thirds of logistics companies expect technology innovation to deliver significant gains in productivity and performance going forward.

-Another 54% of the respondents said that they believe bringing technology into the logistics journey will lead to enhancements for the entire customer journey.
+Another 54% of the respondents believe bringing technology into the logistics journey will enhance the entire customer journey.

 Covid-19 increases demand for innovation

 For years now, logistics companies have been planning a gradual shift into a more digital environment.
 Companies know that access to AI, IoT, and other disruptive tools can contribute to greater productivity and efficiency for procurement and fulfillment.
 However, the Covid-19 pandemic has emerged as a crucial tipping point in many digital transformation roadmaps.